lubuntu-team/manual/source/3/3.1/3.1.3/qterminal.rst

 The box for showing close button on each tab if unchecked will not have a button to close each tab will not have the red x button  on each tab.

-To apply these changes to see how they appear on qterminal press the apply button.
-If you like your new customized terminal layout press the OK button or if you wish to cancel your changes press the cancel button.
+To apply these changes to see how they appear on qterminal press the :guilabel:`apply` button.
+If you like your new customized terminal layout press the OK button or if you wish to cancel your changes press the :guilabel:`cancel` button.

 Version
 -------